jasonmhilliard/Introduction-to-Cybersecurity-and-Recursion/README.md

   ]

-And then are asked to rotate the matrix clockwise to print out to the console the new matrix of numbers as [[7,4,1],[8,5,2],[9,6,3]].
+And then you are asked to rotate the matrix clockwise to print out to the console the new matrix of numbers as [[7,4,1],[8,5,2],[9,6,3]].
 Check out the JS code to see how this is done!

 III.
 Future Improvements
 ----------